 Acting Assistant Attorney General Branda and U.S. Attorney Lynch commended the investigative efforts of the Internal Revenue Service-Criminal Investigation and the U.S. Department of Transportation National Highway Traffic Safety Administration’s (NHTSA) Office of Odometer Fraud Investigation.

-Chaim Gali was arrested today in New York.
+Chaim Gali was arrested today in New York, and his arraignment is scheduled for 2:00 pm this afternoon before U.S. Magistrate Judge Robert M. Levy at the federal courthouse in Brooklyn.
 Shmuel Gali is in Israel and the government will seek his extradition.

 The case is being prosecuted by Trial Attorney Kathryn Drenning and Senior Litigation Counsel Linda I. Marks of the Civil Division’s Consumer Protection Branch, and Assistant U.S. Attorney Catherine M. Mirabile of the Eastern District of New York.

 NHTSA has established a special hotline to handle odometer fraud complaints.
 Individuals who have information relating to odometer tampering should call (800) 424-9393 or (202) 366-4761.